-An interscholastic tennis contest shall consist of three individual singles and two doubles participants.
+An interscholastic dual tennis contest shall consist of three individual singles and two doubles participants.
 Participants may not compete in both singles and doubles in the same interscholastic contest.
 Stacking is not permitted.
 The requirement is that in a given contest the coach is required to play the singles players and doubles teams in rank order.

-Coaching and instruction in boys tennis begins on March 9, 2020.
-Refer to the tennis regulations included in this manual for scrimmage and regular season match limitations.
-Also note that although a girl may play on the boy's tennis team, any girl who played in a scrimmage or a match on the girls' tennis team during the fall of 2019 is ineligible to compete on the boys' team in the spring of 2020.
+Coaching and instruction in girls tennis begins on August 1, 2020.
+Refer to the tennis regulations included in this manual for scrimmage and regular season contest limitations.
+Also note that although a girl may play on the boy's tennis team, any girl who plays in a scrimmage or a contest/match on the girls' tennis team in the fall of 2020 is ineligible to compete on the boys' team in the spring of 2021.
 Schools with separate "varsity" teams (varsity A, varsity B), or separate non-varsity teams must have separate schedules.
-No team or individual may participate in more than the allotted number of contests during the school season or during any given day.
+No school team or individual may participate in more than the OHSAA allotted number of contests during the school season.
+The allotted number of regular season contests are indicated in the tennis sports regulations.

-You will also want to note that if a school tennis team and/or individual violates the out of state travel regulation (Bylaw 9), including practicing out of state, the team/individual will not be permitted to participate in the OHSAA state tennis tournament.
-Any student who participates in a non-school contest/event on or after the non-interscholastic date (April 13, 2020) without obtaining a pre-approved waiver from the OHSAA Executive Director's office, will also be ineligible for the OHSAA state tennis tournament.
+You will also want to note that if a school tennis team and/or individual violates the out of state travel regulation, including practicing out of state, the team/individual will not be permitted to participate in the OHSAA state tennis tournament.
+The Out of State regulation has been modified beginning with the 20-21 school year.
+The change is noted in the online rules meeting and later in the manual.
+Any student who participates in a non-school contest/event on or after the non-interscholastic date (September 8, 2020), without obtaining a pre-approved waiver from the OHSAA Executive Director's office, will also be ineligible for the OHSAA state tennis tournament.
+Every student is STILL REQUIRED to obtain a waiver once the student has participated for the school team, PRIOR to participating in a non-school contest or event during the school season.
+This is also further explained in the tennis regulations as well as in the online rule's presentation.

 These materials have been provided to assist you with the coaching and administration of tennis.
 Take the time to read and review all the information presented to you.
-If you have any questions, or I can be of assistance, please do not hesitate to contact me at (614) 267-2502 or email me at rprice@ohsaa.org, email is preferred.
+If you have any questions, or I can be of assistance, please do not hesitate to contact me at (614) 267-2502 or email me at rprice@ohsaa.org.
+Email is preferred.
 Include the name of the school at which you coach.
 Tim Voegeli and Mike McGee are the rules interpreters for tennis.
 Their contact information is included on page 5 of this manual.

-ONE FINAL MATTER: IT HAS BEEN BROUGHT TO MY ATTENTION THAT MANY COACHES ARE COMPLETING/ENDING A DUAL CONTEST WHEN A TEAM REACHES THREE (3) POINTS.
-THE INTENT OF INTERSCHOLASTIC TENNIS IS TO PROVIDE PARTICIPATION OPPORTUNITIES TO STUDENTS!
-A DUAL CONTEST DOES NOT CONCLUDE WHEN THE FIRST TEAM REACHES 3 POINTS (THREE WINS).
+ONE FINAL MATTER: IT HAS BEEN BROUGHT TO MY ATTENTION THAT MANY COACHES ARE COMPLETING/ENDING A DUAL CONTEST WHEN A TEAM REACHES THREE (3 POINTS).
+THE INTENT OF INTERSCHOLASTIC TENNIS IS TO PROVIDE PARTICIPATION OPPORTUNITIES TO ELIGIBLE STUDENTS!
+A CONTEST DOES NOT CONCLUDE WHEN THE FIRST TEAM REACHES 3 POINTS (THREE WINS).
 IF DARKNESS OR SOME OTHER CIRCUMSTANCE INTERFERES WITH BEING ABLE TO COMPLETE THE CONTEST THEN IT IS UNDERSTOOD THAT YOU MAY CONCLUDE THE CONTEST AND THE REMAINING MATCHES.